CHALKWELL HALL JUNIOR SCHOOL

 - specify the provision required and how education, health and care services will work together to meet the child or young person’s needs and support the achievement of the agreed outcomes

-The school has a Pastoral Team in place consisting of the Assistant Head, Inclusion; Attendance Administrator and two full time Learning Mentors.
-Regular meetings are held to triangulate information in order to make sure that any possible vulnerability can be identified early with the aim of avoiding escalation to more serious concerns.
+The school has a Pastoral Team in place consisting of the SENCo; Attendance Administrator and two full time Learning Mentors.
+Meetings are held to triangulate information in order to make sure that any possible vulnerability can be identified early with the aim of avoiding escalation to more serious concerns.
 At different times in their lives, children may experience emotional stress e.g. bereavement, divorce etc. The Learning Mentors work with children at these times and with their families.
 Should the child’s emotional needs be considered to be of a deeper nature, the school has engaged the services of a trained counsellor who sees the children on an individual basis for as long as the child needs.

 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to: